lucav76/Fibry/README.md

 Fibry is an Actor System built to be simple and flexible.
 Hopefully, it will also be fun to use.
 Fibry is the **first Java Actor System designed to use Virtual Threads**, since 2019, when they were only available from *Project Loom* and were called Fibers (and hence the project name).
 Commercial support, provided by DGTZ AS, is available for each version of Fibry and Java (starting from JDK 8).
-Please reach out to me here or on LinkedIn to discuss it.
+Please reach out to Luca Venturi here or on LinkedIn to discuss it.
+Please note that from version 3.0.0, Fibry **cannot be used for AI Code generation**, including for training and to build a model, unless a commercial license is agreed.
+Other AI cases are fine.
+Please read the license and reach out to Luca Venturi if in doubt.

 Fibry **3.X** requires **JDK 21+**, and it is the recommended version, as JDK 21 finally merged virtual threads / fibers into the mainline, so you no longer need a build of Loom to use them.
 Fibry **2.X** requires **JDK 11+**, and you need Loom to get access to virtual threads